Updated: Jul 26, 2022

 But I am not here today to tell you about our racks but to talk about rulers.
 I thought I would show you what I think should be the essential rulers a quilter needs.

-Personally I like the Omnigrid Rulers as I have a vision problem and I can see the yellow and black lines better.
-I also like Quilter's Select rulers because of the film on the back that gives bit more grip on my fabric.
-Creative Grid rulers have the extra 1/2" on and I like there markings which I find helpful.
+Personally, I like the Omnigrid Rulers as I have a vision problem and I can see the yellow and black lines better.
+I also like Quilter's Select rulers because of the film on the back that gives a bit more grip on my fabric.
+Creative Grid rulers have the extra 1/2" on and I like their markings which I find helpful.

 Quilter Square Rulers

 As I said before I like the film on the back of these.
 The perfect size for me is their 12" x 3" ruler.
-Works great for smaller peices.
+Works great for smaller pieces.

 There are hundreds of different sizes and shapes and all of them have their use but these two ruler sizes will get you through most anything.

 While these two rulers are all you need many others to solve a cutting problem easier.
 I love those special rulers as they make my life easier but truthfully the 6"x 24" and a small ruler is all you really need.

 I have quite a few Ruler Racks placed around my studio.
 I have a large one for my long arm rulers and then two others for my specialty rulers.
 Here is a picture of the area near my cutting table filled with the rulers I use most.

 Walk into my studio and you may find fabric and notions lying around a bit, but not my rulers, each of them has its own spot.

 This week I find myself working on five projects at once.
 I keep going from one to the next.